-- 4.64 Levels of ammonia are expected to exceed the 1 μmg critical level relevant at Ashdown Forest (due to the presence of lower plants) at one or more transect points for every transect location except T11 for both growth scenarios.
-The critical level is just breached at T6 for site scenario C under scenario 8 but not under scenario 7. - 4.65 The critical level is not exceeded at over 10m from the kerb at any location under either growth scenario 7 or 8. - 4.66 The highest expected level under modelling scenario C for both growth scenarios is 1.8 μ mg-3 at T12.
-Levels are very marginally higher under growth scenario 8 than 7 at all transect locations except for T10 and T11. - 4.67 Under both growth scenarios, levels under scenario C are lower than B except for at T5, T6, T9, T10, T11, T12.
-The greatest difference between modelling scenario B and C is at T5, for both growth scenarios. - 4.68 Comparison with earlier growth scenarios - The findings for ammonia levels for growth scenarios 7 and 8 is very similar to the earlier growth scenarios.
-It is concluded that the differences between the scenarios is insignificant for the HRA.
+- 4.65 Levels of ammonia are expected to exceed the 1 μmg critical level relevant at Ashdown Forest (due to the presence of lower plants) at one or more transect points for every transect location except T6 and T11.
+The critical level is not exceeded at over 10m from the kerb at any location. - 4.66 The highest expected level under modelling scenario C for both growth scenarios is 1.8 μmg-3 at T12. - 4.67 Levels under scenario C are generally lower than B. The exceptions are locations most of T5, also T6, T9, T10, T11.
+The greatest difference between modelling scenario B and C is at the kerb at T6. - 4.68 Levels under scenario C are higher than under A at one or more points at all transect locations, indicating that the in-combination effect of development will result in increased levels of Ammonia.
+This difference is largest at the kerb at T10.
+Of the 197 modelled locations across the transects, none have levels below 1 μmg under Scenario A and are then predicted to exceed 1 μmg under Scenario C.